launchtodayhq/react-native-boilerplate-docs/src/app/docs/codebase-overview/page.md

 - Within the **components** directory, you will find reusable elements like buttons and higher-order components (HOCs), which are the building blocks for creating a consistent and dynamic user experience.
 The **src** directory is dedicated to the business logic of the application.
 It manages communication with external services like Supabase and RevenueCat through custom hooks

-- At the root level, the structure is punctuated with critical configuration files. `app.json`` and `eas.json``are used for configuring the Expo framework.
-The`.env`file manages key environment variables, ensuring secure and flexible configuration management, while`google-services.json` is key for integrating Firebase, providing a suite of backend services that enhance the app's functionality.
+- At the root level, the structure is punctuated with critical configuration files. **app.json** and **eas.json** are used for configuring the Expo framework.
+The **.env**file manages key environment variables, ensuring secure and flexible configuration management, whil e**google-services.json** is key for integrating Firebase, providing a suite of backend services that enhance the app's functionality.

 ![Project Structure](/images/project-structure.jpg)